jmstoolbox/jmstoolbox/README.md

 ### Quick start:

 #### Installing JMSToolBox
-Unpack the dowloaded package somewhere
+Unpack the dowloaded package somewhere.
+From v5.0.0 on Java 11 64Bit is required.
+If you are stuck with older Java or 32 bits for some reasons please use an older release.

 For Windows users:
-- JMSToolBox is packaged with Java JRE 1.8 (32 or 64 bits)
+- JMSToolBox is packaged with Java JRE 11 (64 bits)

 For linux:
-- have a 32 or 64 bits JRE (1.8+) version, depending of the JMSToolBox version you are using, present on the execution path
+- have a 64 bits JRE (11+) version, depending of the JMSToolBox version you are using, present on the execution path
 - in the JMSToolBox folder: make the JMSToolBox executable (eg `chmod u+x JMSToolBox`)
 - start JMSToolBox: `./JMSToolBox`

 For Mac OS X users:
-- have a 64 bits JRE (1.8+) present on the execution path
+- have a 64 bits JRE (11+) present on the execution path
 - in the JMSToolBox.app/Contents/MacOS folder, set executable permission on JMSToolBox
 - start JMSToolBox